 They siezed my assets.
 They sent me to a bakery.
 They gelded me.

 The tears well up, but I can’t let them fall.
 Last week I cried on an obscene croquembouche they forced to bake for one of their orgiastic receptions.
-The pansexual genderqueer triad who own me said that the salt from my tears ruined the flavour, threw it out and made me start again.
+The pansexual genderqueer triad who own me said that my salty tears ruined the flavour and made me start again.

 The bakery is small and hot.
 The ingredients they give me are bitter and thin: almond milk, raw sugar, pureed foetuses.
 No-one’s allowed to have gluten anymore.